 # Changing your connector title, description, and logo

-Custom connector logo changes can be done by clicking on the logo image.
-This should prompt your browser to open up a system upload window for you to select the logo you would want to upload.
-This logo not only represents your custom connector in your registry but also shows up as the logo when using your custom connector in recipes.
+To change the logo of the custom connector, click the logo image.
+This prompts your browser to open a system upload window so you can select a new logo to upload.
+This logo represents your custom connector in your registry, and appears when you use this custom connector in recipes.

-Changing your description can be done by navigating to the
+Change your connector description by navigating to the

-Settings tab in your custom connector home page.
-This tab will contain information including a text input field for a description of your connector.
-This description will let others know more about your connector when they are deciding to clone your connector.
+Settings tab in the custom connector home page.
+This tab contains information that includes a text input field for the description of your connector.
+The description lets other users know more about your connector when they see it in the community library.

-Head over to the settings tab to change your description
+Use the Settings tab to change your description

 # Using the Workato Code editor

-The Workato SDK platform uses Code Mirror (opens new window) for editing your connector code.
-Whilst writing your connector code, you'll be able to see any syntax errors or code errors in real-time.
-Workato has a set of white-listed ruby methods that we allow for use in the code editor.
-This means that any ruby methods not on our white list that are called inside your connector code would also result in errors being highlighted.
+The Workato SDK platform uses the Code Mirror (opens new window) for editing your connector code.
+When writing your connector code, you can see all syntax or code errors in real time.
+Workato has a set of allowed ruby methods that we allow for use in the code editor.
+This means that any ruby method not on our allowed list results in highlighted errors if called by the code inside your connector.

 # Deleting a custom connector

 A Workato account can have any number of custom connectors in its registry.
-However, in the case that you do need to delete a custom connector, you'll be prevented from doing so if any active running recipes are using it.
-You'll need to stop the recipes listed to delete this connector.
+However, if you have to delete a custom connector, you cannot do that if it is part of active running recipes.
+You must first stop the listed recipes, and then proceed to deleting the connector.

 Stop or edit these recipes to delete a custom connector

-Once you delete a custom connector, there is no recovering it
+When you delete a custom connector, you cannot recover it